OtisPresley/snmp-switch-manager/README.md

   - Exclude rules always take precedence

 Rules are evaluated per device and do not require Home Assistant restarts.

+ℹ️ Interface Include / Exclude rules affect **entity creation only**.
+They do **not** control Bandwidth Sensors.

+Bandwidth Sensors use their own independent rule set.

 #### Port Name Rules
 Customize how interface names are displayed in Home Assistant without affecting the underlying SNMP data.